 - 1 cup (4 ounces) shredded mozzarella cheese

 - In a skillet, cook beef and onion until meat is no longer pink; drain and set aside.
 In a mixing bowl, combine 2-1/2 cups flour, 1 tablespoon Italian seasoning, yeast, sugar and salt.

 - In a saucepan, heat water and oil to 120°-130°.
 Add to the dry ingredients; beat just until moistened.
 Stir in enough remaining flour to form a soft dough.
 Let rest for 5 minutes.
 Sprinkle cornmeal over a greased 14-in. pizza pan.

 - On a lightly floured surface, roll dough into a 15-in. circle.
-Transfer to prepared pan, letting dough drape over the edge.
+Transfer to prepared pan, letting dough drape 1 in. over the edge.
 Cut string cheese in half lengthwise; place around edge of pan.
 Fold dough over string cheese; pinch to seal.
 Prick dough thoroughly with a fork.
 Bake at 375° for 5 minutes.